wang-yitao/wang-yitao.github.io/_posts/2023-05-06-manage-website.md

     git branch update
     ```

-2. Since we may want to make quite, small update on `master` for convenience and only leave `update` branch for upgrading, the `master` might be several commits ahead of the `update` so need to merge change from `master` to `update` before rebasing.
+2. Since we may want to make quiet, small update on `master` for convenience and only leave `update` branch for upgrading, the `master` might be several commits ahead of the `update` so need to merge change from `master` to `update` before rebasing.

     ```bash
     git checkout update